superfluidity/RDCL3D/README.md

 Development (TODO)
 -------

-In order to keep your environment consistent, itâ€™s a good idea to â€œfreezeâ€ the current state of the environment packages.
+In order to keep your environment consistent, it’s a good idea to “freeze” the current state of the environment packages.
 To do this, run

     $ pip freeze > requirements.txt